 How do income and assets affect your financial aid eligibility?

-Income and assets are the some of the primary metrics on which the FAFSA measures your financial need.
-If your family has a high relative income, you may receive less financial aid than a family with a relatively low income, because the FAFSA will determine that you have a higher expected family contribution (EFC).
+The FAFSA’s primary metrics to measure your financial need are income and assets.
+If your family has a high relative income, you may receive less financial aid than a family with a relatively low income because the FAFSA will determine that you have a higher expected family contribution (EFC).

 However, the cost of your school also affects your potential financial aid.
 Your financial need is calculated by subtracting your EFC from the school’s cost of attendance, so if you’re attending an expensive school, you may receive financial aid even if your family income is high.